egnyte/ax/README.md

 After this, you can auto complete commands, flags, environments, docker container names and even attribute names by hittig TAB.
 Use it, love it, never go back.

-## Setup with Kibana or Cloudwatch
+## Setup with Kibana, Cloudwatch or Stackdriver
-To setup Ax for use with Kibana or Cloudwatch, run:
+To setup Ax for use with Kibana, Cloudwatch or Stackdriver, run:

     ax env add